Blosc/caterva-scipy21/caterva_workshop.md

 ### Use cases

-Caterva can be used for a great variety of datasets.
-However, when it really stands out is with multidimensional ones because not every library is prepared to handle these datasets once they are compressed.
-Specifically, Caterva is really useful for extracting slices of compressed data because, thanks to the chunking machinery it implements, Caterva minimizes the amount of data it has to decompress to obtain the slice, and therefore the time it takes.
+Caterva can be used for a great variety of scenarios.
+However, where it really stands out is with multidimensional ones.
+Specifically, Caterva is really useful for extracting slices of compressed data because, thanks to the chunking machinery it implements, it minimizes the amount of data that has to decompress so as to get the slice, and therefore the time it takes.

-Accordingly, for cases where the slicing performance is crucial, Caterva turns out to be a good alternative to Zarr and HDF5.
+Accordingly, for cases where the slicing performance is important, Caterva turns out to be a good alternative to other solutions like Zarr or HDF5.

 +++ {"slideshow": {"slide_type": "slide"}}